 Part VIIC of the Crimes Act 1914 (Cth) deals with aspects of the collection, use and disclosure of old conviction information.
 The main element of this law is a "Spent Convictions Scheme".
 The aim of the Scheme is to prevent discrimination on the basis of certain previous convictions, once a waiting period (usually 10 years) has passed and provided the individual has not re-offended during this period.
-The Scheme also covers situations where an individual has had a conviction or foreign offence that satisfies all of the following conditions: i). it is 10 years since the date of the conviction (or 5 years for juvenile offenders); AND ii). the individual was not sentenced to imprisonment or was not sentenced to imprisonment for more than 30 months; AND iii). the individual has not re-offended during the 10 years (5 years for juvenile offenders) waiting period; AND iv). a statutory or prescribed exclusion does not apply.
-(A full list of exclusions is available from the Office of the Australian Information Commissioner).
-The law affects Commonwealth authorities in the following ways:
+The Scheme also covers situations where an individual has had a conviction "quashed" or has been "pardoned"

+A "spent conviction" is a conviction of a Commonwealth, Territory, State or foreign offence that satisfies all of the following conditions: i). it is 10 years since the date of the conviction (or 5 years for juvenile offenders);